 Here is a selection of the options available to you:

-All members have a number of graphics available to them from their first day that you can display on your dossier for everyone to see - this will let you show off your personal style and really make your page your own.
-You start by unlocking some bare-bones graphics during your first few ranks and then can continue to earn more and more as you progress towards the rank of Knight, and then earn even more on through the Equite and Elder ranks.
-You can modify these graphics in your Administration page - you have the Robe Construction Tool, Weapon Construction Tool, Accessory Construction Tool and the Request Warbanner form available to manage these graphics for you.
+All members have a number of graphics available to them from their first day.
+You can display these graphics on your dossier to show off your personal style and really make your page your own.
+You start by unlocking some bare-bones graphics during your first few ranks and then can continue to earn more and more as you progress through the ranks and various Brotherhood societies.
+You can modify these graphics in your Administration page.
+You have the Robe Construction Tool, Weapon Construction Tool, Accessory Construction Tool and the Request Warbanner form available to manage these graphics for you.

 Every member needs garments that fit their style.
-At the rank of Apprentice you unlock eight options to immediately put on your dossier and continue to unlock more and more as you progress through the ranks.
-However, each House and Clan also maintains their own robes, as well as each Order - when you hit the rank of Knight, you will find dozens more options that are special to your unit and your Order, giving you even more rewards for choosing your own destiny.
+At the rank of Apprentice, you unlock eight options to immediately put on your dossier and continue to unlock more and more as you progress through the ranks.
+However, each House and Clan also maintains their own robes.
 Societies such as the Shadow Academy Society, Inquisitorius and Grand Master's Royal Guard also have their own unique robes available to them.
 These robes typically are available in the colors of the Orders, though you are not restricted to choosing your order color.
 These colors are red (Sith), green (Jedi), gray (Force Disciples), orange (Mercenary) and blue (Loyalist).

-Accessories - unlike many kinds of dossier graphic - are not a right from earning certain ranks, but are unlocked with achievements around the Dark Brotherhood.
-For example, the Grand Master's Royal Guard rewards the nine highest performing Rank 10 members every quarter with a unique accessory for the Dark Council member they are assigned to protect.
+Accessories, unlike many kinds of dossier graphics, are not a right from earning certain ranks, but are unlocked with achievements within the Dark Brotherhood.
+For example, the Grand Master's Royal Guard rewards the nine highest-performing Rank 10 members every quarter with a unique accessory for the Dark Council member they are assigned to protect.
 All members are encouraged to participate and unlock as many accessories as they can and display one on their dossier as a sign of their merit and achievement.

 Warbanners are first unlocked at the rank of Journeyman 2 (Acolyte/Courier/Sergeant).
-A warbanner is a sort of personal heraldry like the knights of old, with your own unique crest that you can select or create yourself and some added features like background patterns and tasset medallions to represent some of your personal achievements around the Dark Jedi Brotherhood.
-These come in Order colors similar to lightsabers and more shapes, colors and stripes will make themselves available to you as you earn ranks.
+A warbanner is a sort of personal heraldry like the knights of old, with your own unique crest that you can select or create yourself, as well as some added features like background patterns and tasset medallions to represent some of your personal achievements around the Dark Jedi Brotherhood.
+These come in Order colors similar to lightsabers, and more shapes, colors and stripes will make themselves available to you as you earn ranks.